JonMallozzi/WebRTC-Webcam-Service/README.md

-# WebRTC Video/Audio Broadcast
+# WebRTC Webcam Serice

-WebRTC PeerToPeer broadcast application that allows the broadcaster to send a video and audio stream to all connected users (watchers).
+WebRTC PeerToPeer broadcast application that allows for multiple webcams to viewed through a single webpage client with authentication.

-You can find the tutorial that explains the code and functionality on my [website](https://gabrieltanner.org/blog/webrtc-video-broadcast).
+Originally forked from [Tanner Gabriel's WebRTC-Video-Broadcast ](https://github.com/TannerGabriel/WebRTC-Video-Broadcast) as a starting point
 ## Getting started

 ### Starting the application